mapbox/mapbox-gl-native/platform/ios/docs/guides/Adding Markers to a Map.md

-# Adding Points to a Map
+# Adding Markers to a Map

+Mapbox offers a few different ways to add markers to a map, each with different tradeoffs.
+Below is an overview of the variety of approaches that can be used.

 ## **Annotations API**